trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ### Updating an Invoice to paid

-When you mark an invoice as "Paid" in Expensify, this status will automatically update in NetSuite.
-Similarly, if the invoice is marked as "Paid" in NetSuite, it will sync with Expensify.
+When you mark an invoice as "Paid" in Ieatta, this status will automatically update in NetSuite.
+Similarly, if the invoice is marked as "Paid" in NetSuite, it will sync with Ieatta.
 The payment will be reflected in the Collection account specified in your Advanced Settings Configuration.

 ## Download NetSuite Logs